Running Form and Relaxing your Lower Legs

 After a week off, my body told me it may be OK to go running so I decided to head out on a 45 minute run.
 I took it very easy not wishing to overdo it and find myself not being able to run again for a while.
 Two days later I felt good enough to do the scheduled long run of 90 minutes.
 I had missed the previous two long runs due to travelling and illness but that’s fine at this stage in the plan, as this is pretty much what my long run has been for a few months now.
 After doing the body looseners, I headed out under leaden skies, within minutes I was running in a downpour which persisted for the duration of the run.
 I had to remind myself that it was very early in the morning and not the middle of the night, as the sky got darker and darker!
 I like running in the rain though, there is something life-affirming about it.

 I was wearing a heart rate monitor and my heart rate was naturally a little elevated having been ill.
-As I alternated through the form focuses for this run, the two that helped me most to bring my heart rate down were the ‘’C” Shape and heels up.
+As I alternated through the form focuses for this run, the two that helped me most to bring my heart rate down were keeping my posture aligned and letting my heels up.
 The latter being one of the more difficult for me when I first started ChiRunning three and a half years ago.
 Complacency is the enemy of the practitioner, continuously strive to improve your running form; there will always be work to do.